publicus/marc2csv/README.md

 # marc2csv

 `marc2csv` - A command-line tool to convert a MARC file to a CSV file.
+Now for Python3 and with command-line arguments!

 ## Overview